stevelee55/handwriting_recog_aws/README.md

 ![alt text](./instructions_screenshots/aws/pipeline_runthrough_step_3.png)

-4. Download the results.txt to take a look at the inference results made by your onnx model - this shows that the model predicted that the uploaded digit.png is "1" with 0.573457 confidence, which is correct!
+4. Download the results.txt to take a look at the inference results made by your onnx model - this shows that the model predicted that the uploaded digit.png is "1" with 0.573457 probability, which is correct!

 results.txt
 ![alt text](./instructions_screenshots/aws/pipeline_runthrough_step_4.png)